-"Music to arrest the ears and stop the heart" (The Times)
+"music to arrest the ears and stop the heart" (The Times)

 "exquisite" (The Guardian)

 Josephine studied composition with Giles Swayne while an undergraduate at Clare College, Cambridge, before completing a Masters in Composition at the Royal College of Music under Kenneth Hesketh, graduating with Distinction in 2014.
-She was a Britten-Pears Young Artist in 2015-16 and is a London Sinfonietta 'Writing the Future' composer for 2017-19.
+She was a Britten-Pears Young Artist in 2015-16 and a London Sinfonietta 'Writing the Future' composer for 2017-19.